-In Kazakhstan, Project HOPE is addressing the burden of cross-border TB, drug-resistant TB and TB/HIV co-infection among labor migrants.
+In Kazakhstan, Project HOPE is working to reduce the prevalence of TB among children and adolescents.

 Project HOPE in Kazakhstan